I am Professor of Cyber-physical Systems at Imperial College London.

-In industry, I have been employed by both Daimler-Benz Research and IBM Research (where I led the Control/Optimization activities at IBM Research Ireland in the area of Smart Cities).
+In industry, I have been employed by both Daimler-Benz Research and IBM Research (where I led the Control and Optimisation Group at IBM Research Ireland in the area of Smart Cities).

 My research interests include: Smart Mobility and Smart Cities; Control Theory and Dynamics; Hybrid Dynamical Systems; Networking; Linear Algebra; Collaborative Consumption.

 I am the Irish member of the European Union Control Association (EUCA) assembly (2016-19); a member of the IEEE Control Systems Society Technical Group on Smart Cities; a member of the IFAC Technical Committees for Automotive Control; and a member of the IFAC Technical Committee for Discrete Event and Hybrid Systems.

 I am also a co-author of following books:

 a.
 AIMD Dynamics and Distributed Resource Allocation (SIAM 2016);

 b.
 Electric and Plug-in Vehicle Networks: Optimisation and Control (CRC Press, Taylor and Francis Group, 2017);

 c.
 Analytics for the Sharing Economy: Mathematics, Engineering and Business perspectives (Springer, 2019), Editor.